aboulch/normals_HoughCNN/README.md

 It will build a library in the python folder of the repository.

+# Pretrained networks

+Pretrained networks can be found at [webpage](https://sites.google.com/view/boulch/publications/2016_cgf_sgp_deepnormals).
+3 models are proposed for download, 1, 3 and 5 scales (the models of the paper).

-# Usage
+### Usage

 Once the library is built.
-You can use the **estimation_script.py** to test the estimation.
+You can use the **estimation_script_pretrained.py** to test the estimation.
 The **cube_100k.xyz** file is located in the test directory.

 **Note:** the input file must currently be at xyz format, it is possible to generate such file with Meshlab.

 **Note:** number of scales has to be consistent with the used model (there are separate models for different scales).

+# Training from scratch

+We provide the scripts for generating a training set and training a new model.
+The script **generate_training_set.py** performs theses task.
+You can choose the scale number (1, 3 or 5) as in the paper.
+At inference, please use the **estimation_script_trained.py** instead of **estimation_script_pretrained.py**, the only difference is that the mean is now saved in a numpy format.

+*Note*: This is not the original training script from the related paper, but it should be similar.
+If you spot malfunctioning code or unexpected behavior, please contact the author.

 # License

 The code is released under GPLv3 license.
 For commercial utilisation please contact the authors.
 The license is [here](LICENSE.md).

-# Previous versions

 # Author